 - Lara Hayward - Independent (Safeguarding Lead)

-- Abby Laybourne - Independent (Senior Independent Director, Finance Committee Chair and Equality Champion)
+- Abby Laybourne - Independent (Senior Independent Director and Finance Committee Chair)

 - Maggie Else - Boccia England